NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 "The hiring of Gary Forsee was a kind of out-of-the-box move by the board of trustees who decided they wanted a businessman.
 Faculty were not really involved not in the search itself and not enthused by the idea of a businessman."

+Forsee’s tenure was not without its hiccups, but over time he seemed to win over many stakeholders including the faculty.
+Even Ebersole agreed the arrangement seemed to work out, saying eventually, the two of them "worked quite well together."

 Craig [3ish]